anujs2099/rhce-sample-exams_1st-edition/lab5.md

      - username is sammy_roger
      - role name is shared-role
      - created in the ~/.ansible/roles/ directory
--  Create a requirements.yaml in the current project directory to install the following roles:
+-  Create a roles/requirements.yaml in the current project directory to install the following roles:
    - geerlingguy.docker with latest version
    - geerlingguy.nginx with 1.13 version.
 Role directory name should be my-nginx
      - The role is not found so it will not be installed
      - Go to galaxy.ansible.com and use the latest version but define it in requirements.yaml
--  Ensure the roles from requirements.yaml gets installed in the roles/ directory within the current project directory
+-  Ensure the roles from requirements.yaml gets installed in the roles/ directory

 **Task 2**